 You can file a claim online, by mail, or in person.

-To complete the process, you’ll need to:
+To complete the application process, you’ll also need to do these things:

 - Be available for 45 days from the date you apply for a VA medical exam, and